Children in Scotland’s policy team is currently working on a range of diverse thematic projects.

 Children in Scotland is leading an innovative project to address a major social issue: food poverty and its links with wellbeing, learning and attainment.
 The main aims of the three-year partnership...Read more

-Children in Scotland is working with communities in Perth and Kinross and in Moray to co-produce community hubs of information on Self-directed Support which provide guidance along with personalised information for children and young people, their families and carers.Read more
+Children in Scotland is currently working with communities in Perth and Kinross and in Moray to co-produce community hubs of information on Self-directed Support.
+The hubs will provide guidance and personalised information for children and young people, their families and carers.Read more